How to Create a New Page on WordPress

 Elementor Editor Panel

-How To Use Elementor (Step By Step Guide For Beginners)
+How To Use Elementor (Step By Step Guide For Beginners

 Go to Setting Reading

-Second, you have to select the ”A Static Page” option.
+Select the ”A Static Page” option.

 Seperate Post Page & Homepage